alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 **Why might we want to add a stakeholder group?**

 -   a community significantly affected by the DCE is not being represented

+-   some group is significantly aiding the success of the DCE that is not being represented

 **Ways You Could Feasibly Decide to Remove or Add a Stakeholder Group:**